 - Information that is more than one year old.
 To be eligible for FMLA, an employee must work for 12 months for the State but the 12 months do not have to be consecutive.
 If an employee has not worked for the UW for the past 12 months, you will need to determine if the employee has ever worked for a total of 12 months for the State.

 - Information from employment at other State agencies.
 The State is considered one employer for FMLA/WFMLA eligibility purposes.
 If the employee has worked for the UW for less than 12 months, you will need to manually include hours worked at another State agency.

-- Review the eligibility report and points above to ensure the employee the decision to approve or deny is correct.
+- Review the eligibility report and information above to ensure the decision to approve or deny is correct.